joyrexus/ldp/reports/rebecca/2014-02-19/README.md

    (talk|say|speak)(s|ing)?|(said|spoke)
    (P|parent|F|father|sib|sibling|sister|brother)

-... or something like that.
+... or something like this.
 I don't think the transcribers were at all consistent in how they reported things in the context column, hence the patterns catching:

   parent says to subject
   sib talking
   etc.

-Would that be of use to you?